noobshow/terms/nab/nabterms_au.md

 ### 13. Exclusion of Liability

-To the maximum extent permitted by applicable law NAB is not liable to You or to any person for any act or omission (including negligence) of NAB that results in any direct or indirect loss (including loss of profits), damage, injury or inconvenience You suffer because of any service failure, including any unavailability of the service, any delays or any errors.
-Under no circumstances will NAB be liable to You for any lost sales, revenue or profit or loss of custom due to any service failure which results in You being unable to promptly accept payments from Your customers.
+To the maximum extent permitted by applicable law, NAB is not liable to You or to any person for any act or omission (including negligence) of NAB that results in any direct or indirect loss (including loss of profits), damage, injury or inconvenience You suffer because of any service failure, including any unavailability of the service, any delays or any errors.
+Under no circumstances will NAB be liable to You for any lost sales, revenue or profit or loss of customers due to any service failure which results in You being unable to promptly accept payments from Your customers.

 ### 14. Termination and Suspension

 14.1        These Terms shall have the same effective date as the Stripe Services Agreement and shall continue so long as You use the Payment Services.
 These Terms will terminate automatically upon termination of the Stripe Services Agreement, except for those terms which are intended to survive termination.

-These Terms may be terminated at any time by NAB upon notice to You.
+14.2	These Terms may be terminated at any time by NAB upon notice to You.
 NAB or Stripe may suspend or terminate these Terms or suspend then terminate these Terms or any part of it at any time if:

 (a)	You are in material breach of these Terms and that breach is incapable of being cured;